Kinoma/KPR-examples/README.md

 <x-app-info id="zeroconf.example.kinoma.marvell.com" platform="mac,iphone,android,linux"><span class="networkSample uiSample"></span></x-app-info>

 A simple application that shows Zeroconf usage.
 The application starts a HTTP server on port 1234, registers it with the name service named "KPR Server".
 It also looks for available HTTP servers on the local network.
-Note: Zeroconf is not yet supported on Windows.
+To run this application in the simulators on Windows, first install Apple iTunes.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***